brychan1298/Sketring/README.md

 	or clone this project via an IDE like Visual Studio Code
 > git clone https://github.com/brychan1298/Sketring.git

-2. Next, you can open the project on the IDE and then open the terminal Now, we will do some configuration on the terminal so you can run our project :star_struck:
+2. Next, you can open the project on the IDE and then open the terminal.
+Now, we will do some configuration on the terminal so you can run our project :star_struck:

 3. Run command `copy .env.example .env` for windows or `cp .env.example .env` for macOs.
 Now, you have environment of our project and can change it freely.